 [alexa] field in the content data model, Echo can parse the information on NBC.com and use that in its response.

-In the two years since we first starting working with NBC, we’ve built a relationship of trust.
+In the two years since we first started working with NBC, we’ve built a relationship of trust.
 As NBC’s digital presence grows, our team is helping them rely less and less on Drupal, making things less custom-fit and more reusable across platforms, finding ways to manage their content once and then present it everywhere.

-- built the Drupal-powered API for The Tonight Show
+- Built the Drupal-powered API for The Tonight Show

-- built the Node.js-powered API that runs Saturday Night Live and NBC online
+- Built the Node.js-powered API that runs Saturday Night Live and NBC online

-- moved NBC.com to a “headless” site structure
+- Moved NBC.com to a “headless” site structure

-- built the Amazon Alexa content API
+- Built the Amazon Alexa content API

-- helped update the NBC Roku application
+- Helped update the NBC Roku application

 - Drupal 7